openebs-archive/openebs-docs/docs/overview.md

 ## <font size="6">Quickstart</font>

-- OpenEBS requires iSCSI client to be configured and iscsid service running on the host nodes.
+- OpenEBS requires iSCSI client to be configured and iscsid service running on the worker nodes.
   Verify if [iSCSI service is up](/docs/next/prerequisites.html) and running before starting the installation.

-- Default installation works for most cases.
+- Default installation works in most  of the cases.
 As a Kubernetes cluster-admin, start the default installation using either

   ```
   helm install --namespace openebs --name openebs stable/openebs --version 1.1.0